-In order for an out-of-state organization to assist in a federal disaster area, there has to be an official request from the appropriate agency or emergency official.
-If a group or agency is in need of help, we ask that they contact their local emergency officials, who—if assistance is needed—will get the request to us.
+For an out-of-state organization to assist in a federal disaster area, there must be an official request from the appropriate agency or emergency official.
+If a group or agency needs help, we ask that they contact their local emergency officials, who—if assistance is needed—will get the request to us.
 These protocols are in place to ensure there is not chaos created by outside groups coming in unrequested, and to ensure the assistance is sent to where it is needed most.

 What percentage of donations to the Emergency Animal Relief Fund goes toward disaster relief?